 From the generated texts, we extract verbs and nouns within the predefined label space.
 Although our input prompts consistently contain verbs and nouns within the predefined domain, the output is not guaranteed to do so.
 To facilitate the transition from raw output to verb and noun labels, we employ a rule-based mapping.

-The output string is initially parsed up to the first period ``.”, LLMs sometimes generate additional fictional examples assuming the current one is complete.
+The output string is initially parsed up to the first period ".", LLMs sometimes generate additional fictional examples assuming the current one is complete.
 Subsequently, following the input format, we further separate the output by commas and parentheses, attempting to match verbs and nouns from the label space with the output words.
 If multiple verbs or nouns are found, the longer word is selected.
-For example, if ``turn on" and ``turn" are both found, "turn on" becomes the final label.
-Another scenario is choosing ``tape measure" over ``tape."
-Additionally, when LLMs fail to generate proper words, indicated as "\_\_\_" in the output, we use the previous verb or noun to fill in the empty prediction, assuming it is likely the correct action.
+For example, if "turn on" and "turn" are both found, "turn on" becomes the final label.
+Another scenario is choosing "tape measure" over "tape."